 Here, as the La Crosse Urban Stormwater Group, we work together to educate you—residents and small business owners—about runoff and how to fix it.
-We’re making progress as local governments, but honestly we won’t succeed without people like you.
-This challenge is not only to protect water, but to make our towns better places to live.
+We’re making progress as local governments, but we won’t succeed without people like you.
+The challenge is not only to protect water, but to make our towns better places to live.
 Let’s take it on!

 Community Resource Educator

 When Karl was young, he wanted to be a doctor and then a college professor.
 In the end he became a geologist.
 When not fishing, hiking, running or reading he enjoys spending time with his wife and two sons.
 Asked about his favorite spot to explore in the area, he said it's a tie between hiking on the bluffs and fishing the river.

 Karl's peeve related to water pollution is cigarettes.
 "People who generally don’t litter throw out cigarette butts like it’s no big deal."